Themefic-Team/tourfic/readme.txt

 - fullwidth : (true/false) Fulwidth or default container
 </pre>

-**Show search results page:**
+= Show search results page: =
 <pre class="wp-block-preformatted">[tf_search_result]</pre>

 Want to know all the latest news and be a part of the Tourfic community?
-Join our <a href="https://www.facebook.com/groups/themefic/" target="_blank">Facebook Community group!</a>
+Join our <a href="https://www.facebook.com/groups/tourfic" target="_blank">Facebook Community group!</a>

 <hr>